 Inconsiderate of your feelings

 A friend talking behind your back is an obvious red flag.
-But if your friend is constantly telling you when other people are saying bad things about you, consider how that might be affecting you and your self esteem.
+But if your friend is constantly telling you about how other people put you down, consider how that might be affecting you and your self esteem.
 Depending on the situation, a friend might feel like you have a right to know what people are saying about you; however, if it seems like your friend is a little too happy to let you know when people are saying hurtful things about you, you might want to pay closer attention to their reasons for telling you.

 Disrespects boundaries

 Sometimes having a friend that pushes you out of your comfort zone in a supportive way can be beneficial.
-However, if they’re constantly pressuring you into doing things that make you uncomfortable, making bad decisions or ignoring your feelings, that could be harmful.
+However, if they’re constantly putting you in situations that make you uncomfortable, making bad decisions or ignoring your feelings, that could be harmful.
 Your friends—especially in high school—should bring out the best in you.
 Take a minute and think about if a friendship of yours could possibly be encouraging to do things you don’t actually want to do.

 Making everything a competition